nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 </details>

 **QUESTION**
-If you were to carry out what you just did for PANY_09 at site XXX you would see that there GLs are `0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000`.
+If you were to carry out what you just did for PANY_09 at site Mme_chr24:2558528-4558528 34213 you would see that there GLs are
+`0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000`.
 What does this mean?

 <details>